 Sumner’s baseball team has continued to grow and prosper throughout his tenure at the helm.
 “We take pride in having our teams compete at a very high level.
 But we also demand student-athletes with great character and a commitment to academics.
 Our job as coaches is to develop these athletes in more than just x’s and o’s.
 We feel as though we are making a difference in the lives of these young men, both in athletics and in life.”

 Sumner and his wife Linda, the women’s soccer coach at Geneva, reside in Chippewa Township with their daughters Jamie and Erica.

-After a very successful career on the field for the Golden Tornadoes, Andy Hiskey joined the Geneva College coaching staff for the 2009 campaign and will begin his fifth season on Alan Sumner’s staff.
+After a very successful career on the field for the Golden Tornadoes, Andy Hiskey joined the Geneva College coaching staff for the 2009 campaign and will begin his sixth season on Alan Sumner’s staff.
 Hiskey, who played four years in the Geneva College infield, will continue to focus the majority of his duties on infield defensive play.
 An outstanding defensive player in his own right, Hiskey will continue to help Geneva reach one of its goals of becoming the best defensive team in the PAC.

 A native and graduate of Beaver Falls, Hiskey remains in the valley to begin his coaching career and help give back to the Golden Tornadoes program.

 Hiskey resides in his native Beaver Falls and works in the Dick’s Sporting Goods Corporate office when he is not on the diamond.

 One of Geneva’s all-time greats on the mound joined the Geneva staff in 2010 to handle the pitching staff.
 Joe Jurinko picked up 16 career saves in the years of 1984-85.
 He held the record for over 20 years before it was surpassed in 2008.